Shopify/flash-list/documentation/docs/fundamentals/estimated-item-size.md

 `FlashList` doesn't know the size of its children before they're rendered.
 When the list is loading, it needs to decide how many items to render.
 There are only few choices here:

 - **Render a fixed number of items:** A default number of items to render on load may not be right for all devices and it should ideally depend on screen size.
-Drawing less number of items will show up blank space on load and drawing too many will increase load time.
+Drawing smaller number of items will show up blank space on load and drawing too many will increase load time.
 - **Use a default value for `estimatedItemSize`:** If we use a default size for items on launch, we still run into problems.
 Let's say we use `50px` as the default, with you having no awareness of this, and you're rendering a list with large items like a news feed where items are also complex.
 Let's say the actual rendered size is around `500px`.
 Based on this assumption, we will draw `20` items on load if the screen size is `1000px` while we should only draw 2.
 This result is not optimal, and you may not even realize how much faster loads can be.
 - **Take `estimatedItemSize` from developers:** We leaned towards this option, instead of trying to hide away this requirement we're letting you decide.
 We're going with a size estimate and not an initial count to render because size seems like a more stable value across device sizes.